Abstract

 • Stand as Content Delivery Network

-• A network of geographically dispersed Cache Server used to deliver static content like images, videos, CSS, JavaScript files, etc
+• A network of geographically dispersed cache servers used to deliver static content like images, videos, CSS, JavaScript files, etc

-• Enables the caching of HTML pages that are based on request path, query strings, Cookie, and request headers etc
+• It enables the caching of HTML pages based on request paths, query strings, cookies, and request headers etc

-• The origin returns static assets to the CDN server, which includes optional Cache-Control which describes how long the static assets are cached one the Client
+• The origin server returns static assets to the CDN server, which may include optional HTTP headers like Cache-Control, specifying how long the static assets are cached on the client

 • For time-sensitive content, setting a cache expiry time is important

-• Should neither be too long nor too short.
+• It should neither be too long nor too short.
 If it is too long, the content might no longer be fresh.
-If it is too short, it can cause repeat reloading of content from origin servers to the CDN
+If it is too short, it can cause repeated loading of content from origin servers to the CDN, which leads to wasted bandwidth

 • We should be able to invalidate the CDN object using APIs provided by CDN vendors